 Paper beading is probably one of the least expensive crafts to get into and, it is the fastest way to produce artsy jewelry.
 Paper beading is also probably one of the most addictive crafts I know of.
 When I talk to people about ‘paper beads’, they often look at me as if I am mad.However, when I show them the beads, the usual response is, wow, you made them from paper?

-The other thing about making paper beads is they way it makes you fall in love with junk mail and helps you stop hitting the postman for trying to put rubbish through your front door.
-Gone are the days when I would fling the front door open and shower the postie with all the junk he just put through my letter box.
+The other thing about making artsy jewelry from paper beads is they way it makes you fall in love with junk mail and supermarket magazines.
+It also helps you stop hitting the postman for trying to put rubbish through your front door.
+You will no longer want to fling the front door open and shower the postie with all the junk he just put through your letter box.

 Recently, I became so absorbed in feeling all the leaflets in the racks by customer services that at first, I didn’t notice a security guard staring at me.
 I must have looked very odd standing there rubbing leaflets between my fingers as I checked the paper quality and thickness.